 Keeping Pets Warm in Winter

-It’s true that some Northern breeds are better equipped to handle cold conditions than short haired, thin skinned breeds (like a chihuahua).
+It’s true that some Northern breeds are better equipped to handle cold conditions than short-haired, thin-skinned breeds (like a chihuahua).
 But even these dogs need protection from the elements.
-What are your ideas for keeping pets warm in the winter?
-Stay tuned as The Pet Experts take you through some best practices to keep everyone in your pack safe and comfortable.
+Here are some of our best practices to keep everyone in your pack safe and comfortable:

 Keeping Pets Warm